h2oai/deepwater/README.md

 # Deep Water

 ### What it is
-* Native implementation of Deep Learning models for GPU-optimized backends (mxnet, Caffe, TensorFlow, etc.)
+* Native implementation of Deep Learning models for GPU-optimized backends (MXNet, Caffe, TensorFlow, etc.)
 * State-of-the-art Deep Learning models trained from the H2O Platform
 * The next best thing after sliced bread
 * Under development